Brightscout/mattermost-plugin-jira/docs/administrator-guide/notification-management.md

 ## How to create and use the subscription modal?

-1. Type the `/jira subscribe` command to create the subscription in the particular channel.
+1. Type the `/jira subscribe` command to open the "Create subscription" modal in the particular channel.
 2. Click on the **Create Subscription** button to create the subscription and receive the Jira issue notifications.
 3. Write the name of the subscription in the **Subscription Name** field.
 4. Select the project name to which you want to subscribe.
-5. Select the events and issue type for which you want to receive the notification in the mattermost channel.
+5. Select the events and issue types for which you want to receive the notifications in the Mattermost channel.
-6. To be more specific you can add filters as well.
-You can either include or exclude the particular filter by mentioning its type or name.
+6. To be more specific, you can add filters as well.
+You can either include or exclude the particular filter by adding its type or name.
 For now, we have 3 types of filters :
    * Epic Link
    * Labels
    * Priority